arpansharma7474/rn-sms-retriever/README.md

 # rn-sms-retriever

-React Native implementation of Android SMS Retriever
+React Native implementation of Android SMS Retriever.
+No READ_SMS permisssion is required now, instead we have to use [SMS retriever](https://developers.google.com/identity/sms-retriever/overview).

 ## Installation